phpfunk/alfred-spotify-controls/README.md

 spot dev      ::  My info
-spot clear    ::  Clears any artwork cache from you HDD spot update   ::  Gets the last 5 releases of the extension, enter to install, ctrl+enter to view release
+spot clear    ::  Clears any artwork cache from you HDD spot update   ::  Gets the last 5 releases of the extension, enter to install, ctrl+enter to view release spot new      ::  Visit the new releases search results

 Commands that also send a notification spot now      ::  Current track name, artist, album and duration (can also use i or current)